manifold-systems/manifold/docs/docs.md

 ### I don't want to read all this

-If you simply want to experiment, grab the [Manifold sample project](https://github.com/manifold-systems/manifold-sample-project) and go nuts:
+If you simply want to experiment, grab the [Manifold sample project](https://github.com/manifold-systems/manifold-sample-project) and have at it:

 * `git clone https://github.com/manifold-systems/manifold-sample-project.git`
 * Open [IntelliJ IDEA](https://www.jetbrains.com/idea/download)